trunnion/vapix/README.md

 Tests covering safe-to-call APIs use `create::test_with_devices()` to test against recordings of actual devices.
-`test_with_devices()` takes an async block which gets called repeatedly with various `TestDevice`s, containing metadata and a `Device`.
+`test_with_devices()` takes an async block which gets called repeatedly with various `TestDevice`s, containing metadata and a `Client`.
 Tests are free to fail with `Error::UnsupportedFeature`, but assertion failures or other errors will cause the containing test to fail.

 ```rust